All published articles of this journal are available on ScienceDirect.

 Results

-The results demonstrated that the presence of MIL plays a partial mediating role in the relationship between agency-HP and pathway-HP with MW.
+The presence of MIL plays a partial mediating role in the relationship between agency-HP and pathway-HP with MW.
 The relationship between internalization-MI and symbolization-MI and MW was found to be fully mediated by the presence-MIL.
 The presence-MIL demonstrated the buffering effect against the negative impact of the search-MIL on MW.

 Conclusion

 The presence of MIL is critical for improving MW.
+It plays a mediating role in the relationship between Hope and MI with MW.
 Policy directions, public health interventions, such as hope therapies, and moral treatments to enhance MW should prioritize the incorporation of the MIL for successful outcomes.